gopi487krishna/proposal-gsoc-2020/README.md

 **Improvements with the Existing Code Base**
 After reading out the code base for boost::astronomy::io i found a few things that could be improved in the library

- - Use of boost::spirit::qi instead of lexical
+ - **Use of boost::spirit::qi instead of lexical of boost::lexical cast for conversion of value_string to its respective type**